USDA-ARS-GBRU/GuideMaker/README.md

 GuideMaker can rapidly design gRNAs for gene targets across the genome from a degenerate protospacer adjacent motif (PAM) and a GenBank file.
 The tool applies Hierarchical Navigable Small World (HNSW) graphs to speed up the comparison of guide RNAs enabling the user to design gRNAs for all genes for a typical bacterial genome and PAM sequence in about 1-2 minutes on a laptop.

-Guidemaker enables the rapid design of genome-wide CRISPR/Cas gene function studies in non-model organisms with any Cas enzyme.
+GuideMaker enables the rapid design of genome-wide CRISPR/Cas gene function studies in non-model organisms with any Cas enzyme.
 While GuideMaker is designed with prokaryotic genomes in mind, it can process smaller eukaryotic genomes as well.
 GuideMaker is available as command-line software and as a **[web application](https://guidemaker.app.scinet.usda.gov)** at **https://guidemaker.app.scinet.usda.gov** and in the **[CyCverse Discovery Environment](https://cyverse.org/discovery-environment)**.

 ## Methods to access GuideMaker